yumagulovrn/dao-zmk-config/README.md

 ### How to change the keymap?

 1. Fork the repository https://github.com/yumagulovrn/dao-zmk-config
-2. Make changes to the [dao.keymap](../config/boards/arm/dao/dao.keymap) file in your repository
+2. Make changes to the [dao.keymap](../config/boards/arm/dao/dao.keymap) file in your repository OR use woderfull https://nickcoutsos.github.io/keymap-editor/
 3. Commit changes to your repository
 4. Go to `Actions` tab in your repository
 5. Wait for the GitHub Action to complete